CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

     ![Screenshot showing the files matching dropdown with the internal option added.](../Media/ex2-lab1-46.png)

-1. Validate the **Microsoft Purview Extension** is visible and activated.
+1. Navigate to `chrome://extensions` and make sure the **Microsoft Purview Extension** is visible and activated.

     ![Screenshot showing the files matching dropdown with the internal option added.](../Media/ex2-lab1-47.png)